anton-kotenko/crdt/README.md

 * Every node need to know about all other nodes.
 Though possible to implement through some kind of service discovery (etcd/consul/zookeeper or implemented inside of application), but significant efforts is required.

 #### Multicast's
-Use [Multicast](https://en.wikipedia.org/wiki/Multicast) traffic to broadcast messages to all nodes. (example: OSPF routing protocol)
+Use [Multicast](https://en.wikipedia.org/wiki/Multicast) traffic to broadcast messages to all nodes. (example: OSPF routing protocol).

 Pro's:
 * Single point to connect.
 Easy to change cluster size: node does not need to know ip addresses of other nodes.
 Only multicast group ip address is required.